 - Maintain Employee Records.
 Up-to-date traveler profiles in the OBT are critical to duty of care, compliance for preferred providers, and satisfaction of the travelers so that their preferences are captured.
-One CU member setup an automatic feed from HR to update employee contact information.
+One member setup an automatic feed from HR to update employee contact information.

 Still Looking for a TMC Partner?

 Our members have seen a lot of success with their travel programs and have found creative ways to increase OBT compliance, thanks to the help and expertise of our travel management partner Direct Travel.

 Direct Travel is one of a select few preferred partners with Concur, and has their own staff dedicated to working with clients on the Concur platform.
 This allows them to help optimize use of the OBT, ultimately bringing more value to members of OMNIA Partners.

 Interested in learning more?
 Check out our Travel Management Program with Direct Travel.